arekbee/gradle-R-plugin/README.md

 | rPackageSpellCheck | Runs a spell check on text fields in the package description file, manual pages, and optionally vignettes.
 Wraps the spelling package.
 | rPackageSubmitCran | This uses the new CRAN web-form submission process.
 After submission, you will receive an email asking you to confirm submission - this is used to check that the package is submitted by the maintainer.
 | rPackageTest | Reloads package code then runs all testthat tests
-| rPackageTest_coverage | Runs test coverage on your package
+| rPackageTestCoverage | Runs test coverage on your package
 | rSessionInfo | Print version information about R, the OS and attached or loaded packages.

 ## Custom tasks